project-chip/connectedhomeip/docs/guides/nrfconnect_examples_configuration.md

 ### Temporary changes to configuration

-You can change the configuration temporarily by editing the `zephyr/.config` file, which stores all configuration options for the application generated as a result of the build process.
+You can change the configuration temporarily by editing the `*.config` file in the `build/zephyr/` directory, which stores all configuration options for the application generated as a result of the build process.
 As long as you do not remove the current build directory or delete this file, your changes will be kept.
 However, if you do a clean build, your changes are gone, so it is not possible to save changes permanently this way.

 Complete the following steps:
-1. Build the application by typing the following command in the example directory:

-        # <board_name> should be replaced with the target board name (e.g. nrf52840dk_nrf52840)
+1. Build the application by typing the following command in the example directory, with *board_name* replaced with the target board name, for example *nrf52840dk_nrf52840*:

-        $ west build -b <board_name>
+        $ west build -b board_name

-   See [Building nRF Connect examples](TODO:) for more details about building.
 2. Run the terminal-based interface called menuconfig by typing the following command:

         $ west build -t menuconfig